-(d) other than information which the Subscriber enters into the ELN, use, reproduce or disclose any information passing into or out of the ELN in connection with a Conveyancing Transaction except for the purpose of the Conveyancing Transaction or where required by law to do so.
+(d) other than information which the Subscriber enters into an ELN, use, reproduce or disclose any information passing into or out of an ELN in connection with a Conveyancing Transaction except for the purpose of the Conveyancing Transaction or where required by law to do so.

 12. Additional Participation Rules